-The conjunction probability map shown in Figure 6 is an important tool in that it can be combined a priori with the analytic SMA and longitude predictions in Equations (4) and (8) to forecast when a re-orbit system will be entering a region in the phase space with a higher probability of conjunction relative to surrounding regions in this phase space.
-Figure 6 further shows three re-orbit trajectories beginning at a longitude of 255°, with 1 mN, 5 mN, and 10 mN of thrust acceleration, respectively.
-Given that the thrust acceleration and initial location within this phase space are known, the resulting re-orbit trajectory can be predicted using Equations (4) and (8), such that increased ground tracking can be requested prior to the re-orbit system entering a region with a higher conjunction likelihood (or, in the case of an autonomous ADR system, environmental sensing can be applied or augmented).
+The conjunction probability map shown in Fig. 6 is an important tool in that it can be combined a priori with the analytic SMA and longitude predictions in Eqs.
+(4) and (8) to forecast when a re-orbit system will be entering a region in the phase space with a higher probability of conjunction relative to surrounding regions in this phase space.
+Fig. 6 further shows three re-orbit trajectories beginning at a longitude of 255°, with 1 mN, 5 mN, and 10 mN of thrust acceleration, respectively.
+Given that the thrust acceleration and initial location within this phase space are known, the resulting re-orbit trajectory can be predicted using Eqs.
+(4) and (8), such that increased ground tracking can be requested prior to the re-orbit system entering a region with a higher conjunction likelihood (or, in the case of an autonomous ADR system, environmental sensing can be applied or augmented).

-Figure 6.
-Density map showing regions in SMA/longitude space that experience high frequencies of conjunction events at 50 km, illustrated with three re-orbit trajectories at various thrust levels from 255° initial longitude, predicted by Equations (4) and (8).
+Fig. 6.
+Density map showing regions in SMA/longitude space that experience high frequencies of conjunction events at 50 km, illustrated with three re-orbit trajectories at various thrust levels from 255° initial longitude, predicted by Eqs.
+(4) and (8).

-If the conjunction probabilities illustrated in Figure 6 are binned by semi-major axis or longitude of conjunction only, the cumulative conjunction probability distributions for these two phase space variables-shown respectively in Figure 7-can be constructed.
-In particular, Figure 7(a) highlights that the cumulative probability of conjunction achieves 50% at approximately 120 km in SMA above the GEO ring across all thrust levels and distance thresholds considered.
-Therefore, the distribution of conjunctions in SMA space is not uniform; rather, it exhibits slight bias towards the beginning of the re-orbit maneuver, a consequence of the higher densities of librating objects in closer proximity to the GEO altitude.
-If equipped with a variable-thrust propulsion system, the re-orbit system could reduce or potentially eliminate the number of anticipated conjunction events by increasing the thrust level during the initial stages of the re-orbit, such that the system achieves a 120 km increase in SMA as rapidly as possible - then, the thrust acceleration could be decreased to conserve propellant until the desired re-orbit is achieved.
-Interestingly, the cumulative probability by longitude in Figure 7(b)
+If the conjunction probabilities shown in Fig. 6 are binned by semi-major axis or longitude of conjunction only, the conditional, cumulative probability distributions for these two phase space variables-shown in Fig. 7-can be constructed by accumulating the absolute probabilities in Fig. 6 across [0,300] km and [0°,360°) domains for GEO-relative SMA and longitude, respectively.
+In particular, Fig. 7(a) highlights that the conditional cumulative probability of conjunction in SMA achieves 50% at approximately 120 km in SMA above the GEO ring across all thrust levels and distance thresholds considered.
+Therefore, the conditional distribution of conjunctions in SMA space is not uniform; rather, it exhibits moderate bias towards the beginning of the re-orbit maneuver, a consequence of the higher densities of librating objects in closer proximity to the GEO altitude.
+If equipped with a variable-thrust propulsion system, the re-orbit system could reduce or potentially eliminate the number of anticipated conjunction events by increasing the thrust level during the initial stages of the re-orbit, such that the system achieves a 120 km SMA increase as rapidly as possible.
+Then, the thrust acceleration could be decreased to conserve propellant until the desired altitude is achieved.
+Interestingly, the conditional cumulative probability of conjunction in longitude in Fig. 7(b) does not show strong contributions from the two gravitational wells, since these longitudinal regions are primarily significant for conjunction probabilities at lower altitudes in closer proximity to GEO (cf. Fig. 6).